-For the beginner jam on Wednesday, Jan.
-4th, the song of the week will be 'Boil The Cabbage Down' in the key of A.
+The song of the week is 'Boil The Cabbage Down' in the key of A.

 Like a lot of other traditional fiddle tunes and folk songs that have been absorbed into bluegrass, there are many noticeably different versions of Boil The Cabbage Down.
 At bluegrass jams, one of the more common ways of playing it is as an instrumental in the key of A with the typical fiddle-tune form AABB, and that is how we will play it at the beginner jam when it is played during the first half of the evening.
 Alternate versions of the song are welcome to be introduced during the second half of the evening.

 AABB means that the tune has two parts (A-Part = first part; B-Part = second part), each of which is played through twice before going on to the next part.